Welcome In The New

 We live in interesting times where the polarization between East and West – the inner and the outer – has perhaps never been more extreme.
 But alongside this polarization comes clarity.
 In this sense, I think the things Osho speaks of regarding politics and religion have never been more easy to see and understand.

-As spirits soared during the Sannyas Celebration at the Resort, thousands of ecstatic people raised their voices skyward and I felt grateful to be a 4fish in that ocean of celebration.
+As spirits soared during the Sannyas Celebration at the Resort, thousands of ecstatic people raised their voices skyward and I felt grateful to be a fish in that ocean of celebration.
 What better way to start the New Year than with meditation, music, song, dance, laughter, and love?
 Yes, waves are indeed coming in … coming in.

 Events playing out on the world stage at this moment in history can be a great service in keeping one’s meditation focused.
 I only read one book last year, a beautiful story by Ernest Hemingway called “The Old Man and The Sea”.
 Just like Hemingway’s salty, old character I know it’s important to keep my sails to the wind and a steady hand on the tiller, knowing well that the wind and rolling waves that rock a boat can be experienced in two ways: either as a nuisance and excuse to roll over and go back to sleep, or a challenge to wake-up.
 For me, the choice is not just clear.
 It’s obvious.